isomerpages/nlb-biblioasia/index.md

       alt: Greeting Card
       image: /images/Hari Raya Cards/hari raya greeting card.jpg
   - infopic:
-      title: New Books on Singapore History (Apr 2023)
-      subtitle: Literature
-      description: A quick look at five new books available in the National Library’s collection.
-      button: New Reads
-      url: /vol-19/issue-1/apr-jun-2023/new-books-singapore-history/
-      image: /images/Vol 19 Issue 1/New Books/New Book_Reverent Journey v2.jpg
-      alt: Image alt text
-  - infopic:
       title: A History of The Padang
       subtitle: Places and Buildings
       description: Kevin Tan looks at what makes the 4.3-hectare patch of green in